-11.1 It is clear that the applicant relies substantially on the presumption of a lack of a 5 years housing land supply.
+- 11.1 It is clear that the applicant relies substantially on the presumption of a lack of a 5 years housing land supply.
 The application has a complete disregard to recognising the need for protecting the glorious open countryside of this site which is close to the Cotswolds AONB and immortalised by Laurie Lee in Cider with Rosie.
 The impact is the loss of long views from the site northwards up the Slad Valley and in reverse the adverse effect on views from around the Valley southwards towards what would be an intrusive major development out of keeping with the surrounding natural and built environment.
-This would be the case regardless of the specific designs of the proposed mass of housing of 112 units.

-11.2 The natural environment of the site of 15 hectares pasture land would be totally changed by the proposed housing development, the demolition of buildings and the landscape changes.

-11.3 The application is contrary to the Local Plan policies GE5, HN10, BE5, BE12, NE6, NE8, NE10; the NPPF paragraphs 8, 9, 14, 17, 55, 65, 109, 115, 116, 123, 132, and 137; and Cotswolds AONB Management Plan and its Position Statement on the setting of the AONB.

-11.4 In short, even though this application is for 28 fewer housing units than the previous application, there would still be an unacceptable impact on this landscape which would generally apply to any major development on this site.
+This would be the case regardless of the specific designs of the proposed mass of housing of 112 units. - 11.2 The natural environment of the site of 15 hectares pasture land would be totally changed by the proposed housing development, the demolition of buildings and the landscape changes. - 11.3 The application is contrary to the Local Plan policies GE5, HN10, BE5, BE12, NE6, NE8, NE10; the NPPF paragraphs 8, 9, 14, 17, 55, 65, 109, 115, 116, 123, 132, and 137; and Cotswolds AONB Management Plan and its Position Statement on the setting of the AONB. - 11.4 In short, even though this application is for 28 fewer housing units than the previous application, there would still be an unacceptable impact on this landscape which would generally apply to any major development on this site. - 11.5 We therefore strongly object to this development proposal on the grounds set out above and trust that the appeal will be dismissed.